 The section “Y” describes the one-sided filling of the weld with welding material that looks like a “Y”.
 Only a part of the gap between the welded sheets is filled, thus there is no full penetration.

-NOTE Section “Y” is not the same as seam weld subtype “y_joint” (seeclause 10.2.4.1 Type Specification)!
+NOTE Section “Y” is not the same as seam weld subtype “y_joint” (see10.2.4.1 Type Specification).

 Section “HV”

 The section “HV” describes the filling of a one-sided weld with a full penetration.
-The welded sheet is normally to be phased to take full advantage of the full penetration.
+The welded sheet has normally to be phased to take full advantage of the full penetration.

 Section “HY”